 Your starting point in the Comprehensive Design major is SOAD-A 100 Pathways: Introduction to Art, Design and Merchandising.

-Your first two years in the major establish a fundamental understanding of human-centered design and the process of identifying and analyzing social problems.
+Your first two years in the major establish a fundamental understanding of human-centered design and developing a set of hard and soft skills necessary for conceptualization and communication of design ideas.
 You engage in design thinking through a sequence of beginning and intermediate studio courses that build on each other in complexity and participate in collaborative approaches for generating innovative solutions.